 Some landlords will arrange all utility services themselves.
 Others will leave the responsibility to their tenant.
 In rare cases – mostly when renting directly from an owner – utilities may be included in the monthly rent.
 Expats should ensure they understand the arrangement before they move into their accommodation.

 Utilities can be paid at banks or with automatic payments through one's bank account.
 Automatic payments are the most convenient option.
 These can easily be arranged by visiting the bank with a copy of the bill.
-Expats should never make a payment to someone who comes to the door claiming to be an agent.
-Utilities are never paid like this.
+Expats should never make a payment to someone who comes to the door claiming to be an agent as utilities are never paid like this.